LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

   - E grade teams from all divisions will compete in a mini-tournament for the 7th position

 - For 4 divisions:
-  - B grade from each division advances to N.E.W.T.s (4 teams)
+  - O grade from each division advances to N.E.W.T.s (4 teams)
-  - O grade teams from all divisions will compete in a mini-tournament for the remaining 3 positions
+  - E grade teams from all divisions will compete in a mini-tournament for the remaining 3 positions

 #### A.4 N.E.W.T.s Phase Format